-You must have been living in Sweden for a certain period
+You must have lived in Sweden for a certain period of time

 The period of required residency varies.
 In most cases you are required to have been resident in Sweden for at least five years.
 This period of residency must have been continuous.
 Other rules apply for those who are stateless or refugees.

 To become a Swedish citizen, you must have been living in Sweden on a long-term basis for a certain period of time.
 As a rule you must have been resident in Sweden for a continuous period of five years.
 Habitual residence means that you are a long-term resident and intend to remain in Sweden.
 Whether you are allowed to count all your time in Sweden as a period of habitual residence depends on why you settled here and what permit you have had during your time here.
 The main rule is that time with a residence permit that leads to a permanent residence permit is counted as a period of habitual residence.

 If you had a permanent residence permit or a residence permit for settlement when you entered Sweden, you count the duration of stay from your date of arrival.
 Otherwise, the duration of stay is calculated from the date on which you submitted your application for a residence permit and were approved.
 If your application was initially rejected and you then submitted a new application, the time is counted from the date on which you received approval.